 Also, don’t forget to try their local beer.

-Witnessing the Apsara Dance
+Witness the Apsara dance

 With your US$10.00 you can experience the finest of Cambodia’s performing arts, the Apsara Dance and feast on the buffet table for your dinner after the show.